 We also note that a number of SSO intellectual property rights policies require SSO participants to disclose patents or patent applications that are or may be essential to a standard under development.
 Reasonable disclosure policies can help SSO participants evaluate whether technologies considered for standardization are covered by patents.
 Disclosure policies should not, however, require participants to search their patent portfolios as such requirements can be overly burdensome and expensive, effectively deterring participation in an SSO.
 In addition, FRAND policies that do not necessarily require disclosure, but specify requirements for licensing commitments for contributed technology, can accomplish many, if not all, of the purposes of disclosure requirements.
-Key U.S. antitrust agencies such as the Federal Trade Commission, have provided long-standing backing to the need for a balanced approach to standardization and patents, which the Strategy should leverage.
-The Strategy must support American SSOs in this respect, and enable their governance of their own processes consistent with the above.
+Key U.S. antitrust agencies such as the Federal Trade Commission, have provided long-standing backing to the need for a balanced approach to standardization and patents, which the Challenge should leverage.
+The Challenge must support American SSOs in this respect and enable governance of their own processes consistent with the above.

-The App Association also notes its strong opposition to recent steps taken by the Department of Justice to eliminate the role of competition law in SEP disputes (in contradiction to federal law and court precedent), and to legitimize false narratives claiming that U.S. competitiveness and national security will be harmed unless select U.S. companies are allowed abuse their voluntary FRAND commitment.
-These steps taken by DOJ have damaged the U.S.' ability to globally lead in pro-innovation policy and law and have no place in the Strategy.
-Abandonment of well-established SEP law and policy jeopardizes the open standardization process that should be a cornerstone of a successful 5G strategy for the U.S. and enables abuse in standards and in SEP licensing scenarios by foreign competitors.
+The App Association also notes its strong opposition to steps taken by the Department of Justice to eliminate the role of competition law in SEP disputes (in contradiction to federal law and court precedent), and to legitimize false narratives claiming that U.S. competitiveness and national security will be harmed unless select U.S. companies are allowed to abuse their voluntary FRAND commitment.
+These steps taken by DOJ have damaged the United States' ability to globally lead in pro-innovation policy and law and have no place in the Challenge.
+Abandonment of well-established SEP law and policy jeopardizes the open standardization process that should be a cornerstone of a successful 5G Challenge for the United States and enables abuse in standards and in SEP licensing scenarios by foreign competitors.

-The App Association appreciates the opportunity to provide its recommendations on the development of an Implementation Plan for the National Strategy to Secure 5G.
+The App Association appreciates the opportunity to provide its recommendations on the creation of the 5G Challenge.